Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Abstract

 \section{Abstract}

-We present a stochastic output-feedback data-driven predictive control scheme for linear time-invariant systems subject to bounded additive disturbances and probabilistic chance constraints.
-The approach uses data-driven predictors based on an extension of Willems' fundamental lemma from behavioral systems theory and a single persistently exciting input-output data trajectory.
-Compared to current state-of-the-art approaches that rely on availability of exact disturbance data, we deterministically approximate the chance constraints in a sampling-based fashion by leveraging a novel parameterization of the unknown disturbance data trajectory, considering consistency with the measured data and the system class.
-A robust constraint on the first predicted step guarantees recursive feasibility of the proposed controller as well as constraint satisfaction in closed-loop.
-We show robust asymptotic stability in expectation under further standard assumptions.
+We present a stochastic constrained output-feedback data-driven predictive control scheme for linear time-invariant systems subject to bounded additive disturbances.
+The approach uses data-driven predictors based on an extension of Willems' fundamental lemma and requires only a single persistently exciting input-output data trajectory.
+Compared to current state-of-the-art approaches, we do not rely on availability of exact disturbance data.
+Instead, we leverage a novel parameterization of the unknown disturbance data considering consistency with the measured data and the system class.
+This allows for deterministic approximation of the chance constraints in a sampling-based fashion.
+A robust constraint on the first predicted step enables recursive feasibility, closed-loop constraint satisfaction, and robust asymptotic stability in expectation under standard assumptions.
 A numerical example demonstrates the efficiency of the proposed control scheme.